-hutan discovered new species of snails including Sinoennea bhucylindrica from Pemagatshel, Sinnoennea nimai from Zhemgang and Rahula namgayae.
+B hutan discovered new species of snails including Sinoennea bhucylindrica from Pemagatshel, Sinnoennea nimai from Zhemgang and Rahula namgayae.

 The news on first two species was published in the Basteria journal in April 2021.
-They determined using were DNA sequencing along with morphological descriptions.
+They were determined using DNA sequencing along with morphological descriptions.